ismailfaruqi/tech-choices/README.md

 Never go with only single redis, unless it is ok to have data loss / cache rebuild.
 For HA setup, use Sentinel for low throughput and low volume, and Cluster for high throughput / fast growing storage.

+### 4: Relational Databases: MySQL

+I actually don't like MySQL very much, it is that I have most exposure compared to other relational DBs like Postgre and Oracle.
+It comes with various flavors, the one I like most is Percona ones because there are a lot of other toolings around it.

+### 5: Messaging: Kafka

+Kafka is a very fast messaging system and very easy to configure.
+It is very complex to set up the operational tools around it, however it is pretty maintenance-free once it is going.

+### 6. Full Text Search: Elastic Search

+Having Elastic Search experience is essential for your team to handle searching problem.